 It is great to have the opportunity to work to help improve the capacity of the public and private sectors’ ability to improve their effectiveness and efficiency, especially in ways that improve the quality of life of their citizens.

-In 1999, the Center for Accountability and Performance of the American Society of Public Administration established the Harry Hatry Award for Distinguished Practice in Performance Measurement.
+In 1999, the Center for Accountability and Performance of the American Society of Public Administration established the annual Harry Hatry Award for Distinguished Practice in Performance Measurement.
 In 2014, his coauthored article, “The Case for Performance Monitoring,” was named one of the 75 most influential articles to have appeared in Public Administration Review since 1940.

 In 2019, the Urban Institute bestowed upon Hatry the Urban Mastermind award, which recognizes scholars who contribute above and beyond to Urban’s research capacity, expertise, and renown—only the third time in Urban’s history the award has been given.